-I am a Ph.D. candidate in Economics at McMaster University
+I am a Senior Economist at Signal49 Research (formerly the Conference Board of Canada).
+I completed my Ph.D. in Economics at McMaster University in 2025.

 My C.V. is available here.